drishtij8/drishtij8/README.md

 - 👋 Hi, I’m @drishtij8
-- 👀 I’m interested in ... software engineering
+- 👀 I’m interested in ...
+Software development
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... through email : drishtij8598@gmail.com